josiasvfigueredo1985/typescript_advanced_level/README.md

 This is a project aimed at demonstrating how to code with TypeScript without worrying about transpile it each time you need to run your code.
 TypeScript is awesome, but the fact that we need to transpile it to JavaScript can be annoying, especially for beginners.
 So, here is my contribution to help you to learn TypeScript in the easy mode, just clone this repo, follow the instructions and let's code!

 ## What you will find in this project?
-- Auto bundling and running: When you perform any of execution options, the current typescript file will be bundled to a `js` file in the `dist/` folder, which will be created on the first run and overwrite the previous file on the following run and also will run the `js` file in sequence
+- Auto bundling and running: When you perform any of execution options, the current typescript file will be bundled to a `js` file in the `dist/` folder, which will be created on the first run and overwrite the previous file on the following run and also will run the `js` file in the sequence;
-- Lint: EsLint has some settings to help you to avoid common errors when writing code and also will suggest good practices to follow
+- Linter: ***EsLint** has some settings to help you to avoid common errors when writing code and also will suggest good practices to follow;
 - Husky: Set to run lint before a commit, others commands can be added accordin your necessity
 - Basic typescript examples: These examples help to understand how typescript works, considering that is a beginner level project.

+**_*Please consider that all disabled rules are used just for example puposes, all the rules set on EsLint are updated and according with good practices for TypeScript, so avoid using the examples with disabled EsLint rules_**.

 ## Execution Options

-There's two options to run a TypeScript file on this project:
+#### Easy way

-1- Hit `F5` key
+1- Hit `F5` key.

+#### Command Line
 2 - Run following commands on terminal:
-* npx webpack --mode development your_file.ts-
+* `npx webpack --mode development src/your_folder/your_file.ts`
-* node dist/bundle.js-
+* `node dist/bundle.js`.

 ## Table of Contents